OEP Privacy Notice

-If you wish to make a formal, written complaint you should send it in writing to our Service Standards Adjudicator by post or email using the contact details below:
+If you wish to make a formal written complaint, you should send it in writing to our Service Standards Adjudicator by post or email using the contact details below:

-Department for Environment, Food & Rural Affairs
+Full name of legal entity: Department for Environment, Food & Rural Affairs

 Please do not forget to include a return contact email or postal address for responses to your complaint.

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.

 All content is available under the Open Government Licence v3.0, except where otherwise stated.